SAbe080601/Pokemon-Trainer/README.md

 Welcome to Shinya Abe's Pokemon Trainer App Utilizing React.js and Redux on the client and Express.js, Node.js, and Redis on the server.
-This application allows a single user to Add and remove trainers, and pick pokemon to either catch and add to their collection, or release back into the wild.
+This application allows a single user to Add and remove trainers, and pick pokemon to either catch and add to a selected trainer's collection, or release back into the wild.

 ## Getting Started with Running Pokemon-Trainer